Funding opportunity

 Team composition

-We actively encourage applicants to think imaginatively about the composition of the team and to include leadership expertise from across the research ecosystem, such as technicians, professional service colleagues, representatives from non-HEI organisations as well as academics, and ensuring that the team involves people at different career stages.
+All applicant teams are encouraged to continue to think imaginatively about the composition of their team and should ensure that the team includes people from a range of roles and at different career stages.
+This could include expertise from across the research ecosystem, such as technicians, professional service colleagues, representatives from non-higher education institute (HEI) organisations, as well as academics.

-To ensure meaningful engagement with their project team in developing their project, individuals are permitted to be involved in only one application.
+To ensure meaningful engagement with their project team in developing their project, individuals are permitted to be involved in only one full stage application.

 Project leads